mal2017/csp2/README.md

 ```

 The template config.yaml file provided in the repo points to bowtie2 indices
-and genome files hosted in a private google cloud bucket.
-All of these indices
+and genome files hosted in a private google cloud bucket, which I will likely keep
+private for a while because it costs me money to ingress/egress data.
-are available in compressed archives on the
+However the exact same indices are publically available in compressed archives on the
 [bowtie2 website](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml).
-The corresponding fasta files can be derived from the indices with the following
+The corresponding required fasta files can be derived from the indices with the following
 commands:

 ```bash
 bowtie2-inspect {index_prefix} | bgzip -c -i > genome.fa.gz
 samtools faidx genome.fa.gz
 ```

+Once you have extracted the indices and reconsituted the genome fasta just modify
+the config file to point to your local copies.

 ## to get help